facebook/react-native-website/docs/communication-ios.md

 }
 ```

 In the example we have a `FlexibleSizeExampleView` view that holds a root view.
 We create the root view, initialize it and set the delegate.
 The delegate will handle size updates.
 Then, we set the root view's size flexibility to `RCTRootViewSizeFlexibilityHeight`, which means that `rootViewDidChangeIntrinsicSize:` method will be called every time the React Native content changes its height.
 Finally, we set the root view's width and position.
-Note that we set there height as well, but it has no effect as we made the height RN-dependent.
+Note that we set their height as well, but it has no effect as we made the height RN-dependent.

 You can checkout full source code of the example [here](https://github.com/facebook/react-native/blob/master/RNTester/RNTester/NativeExampleViews/FlexibleSizeExampleView.m).